 Students will have ten lessons per fortnight split between two science teachers.
 By the end of the course the students will have worked towards achieving 2 GCSEs.
 Students will sit six examinations in the summer of Year 11 which combine to give the 2 GCSE grades.
 Students will receive a pair of (equal or consecutive) grades in the form of 9–9, 9–8, 8–8, 8–7, 7-7…,2–2, 2–1, 1–1 (a 17-point scale).

-Students may have the opportunity in Year 9 to select Separate Sciences as one of their options.
+Students may have the opportunity at the end of Year 9 to select Separate Sciences as one of their options.
 These students will work towards achieving three separate GCSE Science grades rather than two.